samacqua/LARC/dataset/README.md

 ## Annotated Phrases

 The file `annotated_phrases.csv` contains 2331 phrases from successfully communicated natural programs, of which 532 are manually tagged into 17 concepts (for detail refer to appendix section of [the paper](TODOLINK).
+It is stored as a csv with tab seperators.
 The colomns of the csv are defined as follows:

 - phrase_number : can be used to uniquely refer to each phrase (1 through 2331)
 - task_number : takes value within 1 through 400, not all tasks are successfully communicated